Papers published in Canid Biology and Conservation are defined in six categories:

 A brief reply or comment on an article published in Canid News online.
 Short responses (less than 250 words) will be reviewed by the Editor who directed the peer-review for the article in question.
 Longer responses (250-1000 words) will be subject to more rigorous screening.
 If accepted, responses will be linked to the article commented upon.

-© 2013 IUCN/SSC Canid Specialist Group, all rights reserved.
-Please contact us with any questions at: email@example.com.
+© 2017 IUCN SSC Canid Specialist Group, all rights reserved.
+Please contact us with any questions at: firstname.lastname@example.org.